mlRosenquist/PLP_Group6/README.md

 ## Setting up the project
 Steps to be performed when initializing the project:
 * Clone it
-* Verify Java / Scala / Sbt version (Working ones are Java:, Scala: , Sbt: )
+* Download Java and add it to path (Working one is Java:"1.8.0_281")
+* Download sbt and add it to path

 ## Debug
 Steps to be performed when you want to debug the project: